lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 1. __Write Image:__ `img_mgmt_impl_write_image_data(offset, data, num_bytes, last)`

-The usage of these functions [may be found here](https://github.com/apache/mynewt-mcumgr/blob/master/cmd/img_mgmt/src/img_mgmt.c#L364-L534).
+The usage of these functions may be found in [img_mgmt.c](https://github.com/apache/mynewt-mcumgr/blob/master/cmd/img_mgmt/src/img_mgmt.c#L364-L534)

 ```c
 /* Determine what actions to take as a result of this request. */